gitter-badger/script/README.md

 Script
 --------------
-Script is a collaborative repository dedicated to command-line applications of varying programming languages.
+Script is a collaborative repository dedicated to command-line applications of various languages.

 Setup For Collaboration
 --------------